kazerurouni/is4900-project/README.md

 *There are few things you need to fill in:*
   * Azure sql database connection string - will be the source.
 Found in "settings -> Connection Strings" dialog.
 Using SQL Authentication is probably easiest.
 Replace "User ID" and "Password" entries with your real values or the deployment will fail.
   * HTTP URL.
 This is the URL for your recently created Logic app.
 Found in "logic app designer" -> click on "When a HTTP request is received" and copy the "HTTP Post URL"

+### Conclusion
+And there are the steps to create an Azure Data Factory that can pull League of Legends Data (update weekly) and load it into your SQL database.
+You will also be receiving an notification email whenever there are new data inside your SQL database.